-The royal family always receive presents from well-wishing members of the public during their engagements, but Prince Philip once refused to accept a gift at an engagement to celebrate the Queen's 90th birthday in Windsor in 2016 - giving an amusing reason why he didn't want it.
+Although it's custom for the royal family to receive presents from well-wishing members of the public, Prince Philip once refused to accept a gift at a public engagement to celebrate the Queen's 90th birthday in Windsor in 2016 - giving an amusing reason why he didn't want it.

 Prince Philip refused to accept a framed photo of the Queen

 The Queen, Duke of Edinburgh and other royals are not allowed to receive freebies from businesses or people they do not personally know, to prevent them being exploited for commercial purposes.

 The guidelines on the royal family's official website state: "Gifts offered by private individuals living in the UK not personally known to the Member of the Royal Family should be refused where there are concerns about the propriety or motives of the donor or the gift itself."

 Members of the royal family can only accept certain gifts from the public

 RELATED: Prince Philip obituary: The Duke's incredible life from childhood to duty

 The only gifts that can be accepted are flowers, foodstuff and other consumable items (within reasonable quantities), copies of books presented by the author (provided the subject matter is not controversial) and other items of small monetary value (costing less than £150).

 As for any other gifts that do not fall under these categories, "consideration should be given to returning them to the donor if it is believed that the donor or another body or organisation might be able to make better use of them than the Member of The Royal Family".

 The amusing incident happened at the Queen's 90th birthday walkabout in Windsor